sahir/business-app/pull_request_template.md

 - [ ] Jira ID in title
 - [ ] Moved Jira ticket to `Code Review`
-- [ ] Snyk passed
 - [ ] Unit tests passed

 # Service Checks

-1. **Performance** - How long will it take to execute?
-How fast is it?
-Is this PR going to slow things down?
-2. **Scale** - How big can it be?
-How much can it do?
-Can it handle a million? billion? what numbers are relevant?
-Is this PR making it too hard to scale?
-3. **Security** - Is it secure?
-Can it be hacked? what are the responsibilities wrt to privacy?
-Where are the keys?
-Who has access?
-How will they change?
-Is this PR opening a vulnerability?
-Gem?
-4. **Reliability** - What errors can happen?
-What is the resolution to them? retries? fallbacks?
-How will it be monitored? what alerts are needed?
-Does the team need to ensure it remains up and for how long?
-5. **Configuration** - What can be configured?
-Who will configure?
-How will they configure?
-Is there a reasonable default?
-6. **Documentation** - Where should you as a developer document this feature / change?
-7. **DevOps** - What will it take to launch / install?

 # Screenshots